 To ensure your code is as robust as possible, you’ll also need to test any mandatory instances you’ve fixed manually.
 But what should you test and how exhaustive should those tests be?
 The very best tools will answer those questions for you, by automatically proposing test plans for any manually fixed code—meaning that you’ll avoid fixing code incorrectly the first time around, and eliminate the risk of migrating incompatible code.

 Picking the right tool is crucial to a successful HANA migration project.
 The quality of tool you employ can be the difference between a readiness project that takes a week and one that takes two months, or delivery on ROI vs a budgetary black hole.
-At Gekkobrain, we've developed a tool that not only fixes up to 90% your incompatible code automatically, it'll also help you plan your project and deliver on ROI.
-To find out more, book a free assessment today.
+At Gekkobrain, we’ve developed a tool that not only fixes up to 90% your incompatible code automatically, it’ll also help you plan your project and deliver on ROI.